oh-jinwoo94/gkm-align/README.md

 #### Cell-type-specific model-weighted genome alignment
 The [run_gkmalign_cell-weighted.sh](examples/whole_genome/run_gkmalign_cell-weighted.sh) shell script describes how cell-specific whole-genome alignment can be computed using enhancer sequence models (gkm-SVM).

 The first step is to download the relevant sequence models.
-For example, to perform alignment weighted toward embryonic brain enhancers, you should download the gkm-SVM embryonic brain enhancer models for human (DHS_790_hg38) and mouse (DHS_97_mm10).
-The full list of enhancer models can be found at the following links: human-model-list and mouse-model-list.
-Using the model aliases, you can download the models from these repositories: human-model-repo and mouse-model-repo.
+For example, to perform alignment weighted toward embryonic brain enhancers, first download the gkm-SVM embryonic brain enhancer models for human (DHS_790_hg38) and mouse (DHS_97_mm10).
+The full list of enhancer models can be found at the following links: [human-model-list](https://beerlab.org/gkmalign/Supplementary_Table_2.txt) and [mouse-model-list](https://beerlab.org/gkmalign/Supplementary_Table_3.txt).
+Using the model aliases, you can download the models from these links: [human-model-repo](https://beerlab.org/gkmalign/human) and [mouse-model-repo](https://beerlab.org/gkmalign/mouse).
 These files include the enhancer-kmer weights and additional information used to compute gkm-SVM prediction scores, which range from 0 to 1.

-After downloading the model files, you can run enhancer-model-weighted gkm-align using the -W option.
-For example, to run embryonic-brain-weighted alignment with a model weight of c=0.5, include -W,0.5,sequence_model_files.txt, where each line of sequence_model_files.txt specifies the file path to the enhancer models downloaded in the previous step.
+After downloading the model files, you can run enhancer-model-weighted gkm-align using the '-W' option.
+For example, to run embryonic-brain-weighted alignment with a model weight of c=0.5, include '-W,0.5,sequence_model_files.txt', where each line of 'sequence_model_files.txt' specifies the file path to the enhancer models downloaded in the previous step.

 The pipeline described above can be executed with the following command: